Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 We heard questions about noise from the transmission line.

 Generally, noise is not noticeable from a 240 kV above ground transmission line.
 You may hear a faint buzzing noise from the line during rainy weather, however it is typically only audible within the right-of-way corridor.
+No noise is expected from an underground transmission line.

 Visual impacts